 Well, it is not uncommon for asphalt shingles to be installed on commercial buildings too.

-Upgraded shingles, designer or luxury shingles are more widely used on commercial buildings.
-They will provide you greater wind protection, enhanced curb appeal, and upgraded shingles that can last 25 to 35 years.
+Upgraded shingles, designer or luxury shingles are more widely used in commercial buildings.
+They will provide you with greater wind protection, enhanced curb appeal, and upgraded shingles that can last 25 to 35 years.

 Now that you know the 5 most common types of roofing installed on commercial buildings let's go over the cost of a roof replacement using each of the 5 we have discussed.

 The Average Cost for a Commercial Roof Replacement

 Single-ply roofing, the average cost is 7.50 to 13.50 per square foot